 - Bank guarantees.

-- Ten-year warranty.
+- Ten-year guarantee.

-- Developer’s financial standing.
+- The property developer’s financial standing.

-- Actual delivery dates.
+- Actual completion dates.

-- Legal guarantees.
+- Statutory guarantees.

 - Solvency.

-- Mandatory tax withholdings.
+- Mandatory tax deductions.

 - Inheritance risks.